fabfi969/TFYA99-CDIO/README.md

         -lattice_constant float
     This overrides the lattice constant set in the input file.

+        -substrate_lattice
+    Only for interface simulation.
+Overrides the lattice constant for the substrate.

+        -film_lattice
+    Only for interface simulation.
+Overrides the lattice constant for the film.

+        -alloy_ratio
+    Only for interface simulation.
+Overrides the ratio of materialsin the film.

         -slurm
     This will tell the program to print in a way that the outputs in the terminal can be turned into a CSV-file.